P.R.I.M.E. Finance Welcomes Twenty-Eight New Members to its Panel of Experts

 Simon Gleeson, Partner at Clifford Chance (London); visiting Professor at Edinburgh University; member of the bank resolution project of the Hoover Institution at Stanford University; Visiting Fellow of All Souls College Oxford.

 Professor Dr. Arthur S. Hartkamp, Professor of European Private Law at Radboud University Nijmegen (The Netherlands); former Advocaat-Generaal (Advocate-General) and as Procureur-Generaal at the Supreme Court of The Netherlands.

 The Hon.
-Peter Michael Jacobson QC, Wentworth 7 Selborne Chambers (Sydney); former Judge of the Federal Court of Australia.
+Peter Michael Jacobson KC, Wentworth 7 Selborne Chambers (Sydney); former Judge of the Federal Court of Australia.

 Jacek Jonak, Managing partner at Jonak and Partners (Warsaw); former Partner and Head of Warsaw capital markets practice of Allen & Overy.

 Ulf Köping-Höggård, Senior Legal Advisor and former General Counsel of Svenska Handelsbanken AB (publ) (Stockholm).